 Flooding is a concern locally, and the Hadlow Estate and its design team have taken time to understand the current challenges to develop a strategy for flood management that not only addresses all flooding and surface water issues that may arise from the development, but also looking at ways to contribute to flood mitigation measures for the surrounding area.

-Key ecological features on the site, such as ancient woodland, will be retained and steps will be taken to achieve a biodiversity net gain of over 10 per cent.
+Key ecological features on the site, such as ancient woodland, would be retained and steps would be taken to achieve a biodiversity net gain of over 10 per cent.
 The masterplan aims to protect existing valuable habitats within the site, and to improve on the biodiversity and wildlife value of monocultural arable and close-cropped paddocks present on the majority of the site.

 The Hadlow Estate has a long record of supporting ecology and biodiversity enhancement initiatives, such as heathland creation near Pembury Woods, where there is a long-standing partnership with the RSPB.
 The Estate’s farming and land management includes countryside stewardship measures to encourage a variety of farmland birds, mammals, reptiles, and insects.